-Boyer students can expand their performance experience through a variety of ensembles, depending on their interests and major.
+Boyer students can expand their performance experience through a variety of ensembles and performance opportunities, depending on their interests and major.
 Participation may require auditions.
 Learn more about ensembles at Temple.

 Boyer students have opportunities to perform in more than 10 instrumental ensembles, made up of bands, orchestras and more.
 Ensembles include the